Our Work in Action

 Climate Change and Health / Our Work In Action

-Along with the U.S. Centers for Disease Control and Prevention (CDC) and other public health partners, we are working to accelerate the nation’s capacity, preparedness and resilience against the health impacts of climate change.
-Climate change poses an immediate and intensifying threat to human health and wellbeing.
+Along with the U.S. Centers for Disease Control and Prevention (CDC) and other public health partners, we are working to accelerate the nation’s capacity, preparedness and resilience against the health impacts of our changing climate.
 The highlights below include some of our previous work.

 Climate Health